turingschool/front-end-curriculum/lessons/module-4/interview-question-practice.md

 - Describe event bubbling.

+- What are some advantages/disadvantages to testing your code?

 ## Iteration 6

 - What are the different ways to visually hide content (and make it available only for screen readers)?

 - What is `"use strict";`? what are the advantages and disadvantages to using it?

+- What are the pros and cons of using Promises instead of callbacks?